 “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” ― Plato

-No need in arguing Plato.
+No need to argue with Plato.
 Oh, that Ancient Greek nerd.
-I bet some of his amigos back then used to tell him he’s a know-it-all.
+I bet some of his amigos back then used to tell him he was a know-it-all.
 But man, was he right!

 You know the feeling when you listen to heavenly music and hear lyrics that speak straight to your soul?
 You stop doing everything and get in the zone.
 Then you hit replay.
 And once again.

 Isn’t it amazing how music can take us places even though we don’t even move an inch?
 But we travel with music.
 Perhaps we visit our memories, or we plunge into an imaginary world of our own.

 I’m sure you experienced the physical effects music has on us.
 Goosebumps, smiles, tears, faster heartbeats, playing piano with our fingers in the air, some would even dare to sing (Me? only when alone, otherwise I wouldn’t have any friends) or dance (always!).

 Music is art!
 As simple as that.
 As well as any art form, the music evokes deep feelings that further inspire people to create art.

 Music, painting, and drawing are all connected and similar.
 They rely on balance (or disbalance).
 In music, it’s about relations between words and musical notes.
 In painting, it’s about harmony between objects, brush strokes, pencil lines, and colors.